WHAT IMMUNIZATIONS* DO YOU NEED TODAY?

 - I was vaccinated with hepatitis B vaccine in the past but never completed the full 3-dose series.4

-- I haven’t completed the 3-dose series of hepatitis B shots,
+- I haven’t completed the 3-dose series of hepatitis B shots, and:

 - I am sexually active and am not in a long-term, mutually monogamous relationship.4